 Our training methods are based on the science of animal behaviour and learning theory.
 We offer one-on-one sessions in the client's home or in our training center in Montague, MA.
 Our group classes are small so we can more effectively give each human/dog team the attention they need to succeed in their training goals.

 Canine Head Start is located in Montague, MA on 55 acres.
 Classes are held at our 1600 square foot, climate controlled indoor training facility and the surrounding woods and trails.
 Come join us and train in this beautiful setting.

 In 1991, Elise began working with domestic dogs in Philadelphia, PA where she worked at the Veterinary Hospital at the University of Pennsylvania in the Behaviour Clinic.
 She held a position there for 2 years during which she co-developed a Puppy Problem Prevention Program with Lois Hall and Dr. Karen Overall.
 During this time Elise was also studying Animal Behaviour and Learning Theory at the University of Pennsylvania, as well as working with well known author and behaviourist, Steve Lindsay.

 Prior to moving to Massachusetts where she did her doctoral research in Animal Behaviour, Elise worked as an animal behaviour consultant in Philadelphia, PA.
 Since 1996 Elise has been located in Montage, MA.
-After completing her fieldwork on Chilean foxes, she opened her training center and began providing group classes, as well as individual evaluations and one-on-one training sessions, as well as small group classes.
+After completing her fieldwork on Chilean foxes in 2002, Elise opened Canine Head Start which provides behavioral evaluations, one-on-one training sessions, as well as small group classes.

 Elise believes that a solid knowledge of animal behaviour and learning theory are the fundamental tools for helping humans and dogs to live happily together.
 Her work is based on positive reinforcement and behaviour modification training.